u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/tax_returns.rst

 .. image:: tax_returns/tax_return_taxes.png
    :align: center
-   :alt: Configure taxes and their tax grids in Odoo Accounting
+   :alt: Configure taxes and their tax grids in Thrive Bureau ERP Accounting

 .. note::
-   Taxes and reports are usually already pre-configured in Odoo: a :ref:`fiscal localization package
+   Taxes and reports are usually already pre-configured in Thrive Bureau ERP: a :ref:`fiscal localization package
    <fiscal_localizations/packages>` is installed according to the country you select at the creation
    of your database.